Training and continuing professional development (CPD) for staff working in the abdominal aortic aneurysm (AAA) screening programme in England.

 This guide sets out the education and training requirements for healthcare professionals working in the abdominal aortic aneurysm screening programme.

-It includes links to resources for training new staff as well as for continuing professional development and reaccreditation.
+It includes links to resources for training and assessment of staff.

-The level 3 health screener diploma is the required training programme for newly recruited AAA screening technicians.
+The level 3 health screener diploma is the required training programme for new AAA screening technicians.